Sex reassignment surgery (SRS)

 Male to female sex reassignment surgery is a set of complex operations such as the orchiectomy (= removal of the testicles), clitoris reconstruction, labia majora and minora reconstruction, mons pubis creation and vaginoplasty which are often bundled together in what is known as sex reassignment surgery or primary vaginoplasty; in some cases, the orchiectomy might be executed some months in advance.

-Which method do we use?
+Which method do we recommend?

 Who can undergo SRS?

-The following are the prerequisites to have access to the primary vaginoplasty and set in the Standards of Care 7th edition by the World Professional Association for Transgender Care (WPATH):
+The following are the prerequisites to have access to the primary vaginoplasty and set in the Standards of Care 7th edition by the World Professional Association for Transgender Care (WPATH)

 - Persistent and well-documented diagnosis of gender dysphoria